warnakey/delete-reddit-posts/README.md

 # How to use this program

+- go to https://nodejs.org/en/download/, then download and install Node.js on your Windows or Mac machine
 - download a ZIP of this program by clicking the "Clone or download" button on https://github.com/warnakey/delete-reddit-posts
 - extract the ZIP file to your desktop
 - rename the new folder "delete-reddit-posts" (if necessary)